This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- A seizure during pregnancy can cause injury to you or your baby.
+- A seizure during pregnancy can injure you or your baby.
 During a seizure, the level of oxygen to your baby may decrease.
 This may cause brain or organ damage.
 A seizure may also cause preterm labor, preterm birth, or miscarriage.

 - Epilepsy medicine increases the risk for birth defects.
-If you decide to get pregnant, your healthcare provider may change your medicine or decrease the dose.
+When you decide to get pregnant, your healthcare provider may change your medicine or decrease the dose.
 This can help reduce the risk for birth defects.

 - During pregnancy, your body may react differently to epilepsy medicine.
 The medicine may not stay in your body as long.
 This may increase your risk for a seizure.
 Your dose may be changed multiple times during pregnancy.

-How will my baby be monitored during pregnancy?
+How will my baby be monitored during my pregnancy?

 Regular ultrasounds will help monitor your baby.
 You may need other tests to check for problems with your baby's heart or nervous system.
 These problems can be caused by epilepsy or epilepsy medicine.
-These tests will help your healthcare provider create safe labor, delivery, and care plans for you and your baby.
+These tests will help you and your healthcare provider create safe labor, delivery, and care plans.

-What will happen if I have a seizure during labor?
+What will happen if I have a seizure during labor or delivery?

-You will be given epilepsy medicine through an IV if you have a seizure during labor or delivery.
-The medicine may make your baby more sleepy than normal when he is born.
-He will be monitored closely after birth for any side effects of the medicine.
+You will be given epilepsy medicine through an IV.
+The medicine may make your baby more sleepy than normal when he or she is born.
+Your baby will be monitored closely after birth for any side effects of the medicine.

 Will it be safe to breastfeed my baby?